springdoc/springdoc-openapi-maven-plugin/README.md

     * The default value is: openapi.json
 *   skip: Skip execution if set to true.
     * The default value is: false
+*   format: Formats the json with indentation.
+    * The default value is: false
+    * Should be used with JSON only.
 *   headers: List of headers to send in request
     * The default value is empty